arduino/docs-content/content/software/app-lab/1.setup/4.linux/linux.md

   - UNO Q
 ---

-This guide details how to prepare your Linux computer for developing with the Arduino UNO Q, including installing dependencies, configuring `udev` rules, and setting user permissions.
+This guide details how to prepare your Linux computer for developing with Arduino App Lab, including installing dependencies, configuring `udev` rules, and setting user permissions.

 ## Overview